MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

 A cloud-based call recording can be initiated by the Dynamics 365 Guides Hololens user or the Teams user.

 > [!NOTE]
-> You can record one-to-one calls in Dynamics 365 Guides.
-You can't record group calls or meetings at this time.
+> You can record one-to-one or group calls in Dynamics 365 Guides.
 [Learn about prerequisites for Teams cloud meeting recordings and additional exceptions](https://docs.microsoft.com/microsoftteams/cloud-recording#prerequisites-for-teams-cloud-meeting-recording)

 The recorder is the owner of the video.
 The owner needs to give permission or download the video to share the recording beyond people on the call.